Tackling speeding through Oare - can you help?

 Alternatively you can apply to join Oare Community Speed Watch through the Expression of Interest Form here.

-Serving delicous pizza on the first Friday of every month.
+Serving delicous pizza on the last Friday of every month.

 Starts and finishes at Oare Village Hall